Miancang/Miancang.github.io/content/authors/admin/_index.md

 ## About Me

  I am a master student at University of Wisconsin-Madison.
 I obtained my Bachelor’s degree at Shanghai Jiao Tong University in 2025.
-My interested areas are algebraic topology and algebraic geometry and I’m currently focusing on topics about motivic homotopy theories.
+My interested areas are algebraic topology and algebraic geometry, with a particular emphasis on homotopy theory.